The Swingers: Background

-Formed out of the remnants of the Suburban Reptiles, the founding members were Phil Judd (guitar, vocals), Wayne Stevens (a.k.a.
+Formed out of the remnants of the Suburban Reptiles, the founding members were Split Enz co-founder Phil Judd (guitar, vocals), Wayne Stevens (a.k.a.
 Bones Hillman) (bass), and Mark Hough (a.k.a.
 Buster Stiggs) (drums).
 Formed in 1979, the band released the single "One Good Reason", which was a top 20 hit in New Zealand.
 They also appeared on the Ripper Records sampler AK79 and established a large live following after a residency at Auckland's Liberty Stage club.

 In 1980 the band moved to Australia and signed to Mushroom Records for that country, although their New Zealand releases remained on Ripper.

 Success

 After some band dissension, Ian Gilroy of the Crocodiles replaced Hough on drums.
 The band released the single "Counting the Beat", which became a No. 1 hit in Australia and New Zealand.
-A second single released in 1981, "It Ain't What You Dance, It's the Way That You Dance It" (which had the outro repeat line "oh yeah, oh yeah, oh yeah yeah yeah yeah yeah"), was also a Top 5 hit in New Zealand but only a minor hit in Australia (reaching #43).
-An album, Practical Jokers, produced by David Tickle, was released.
-The band also performed songs in the film Starstruck.
+A second single released in 1981, "It Ain't What You Dance, It's the Way That You Dance It" (which had the outro repeat line "oh yeah, oh yeah, oh yeah yeah yeah yeah yeah"), was also a top 5 hit in New Zealand but only a minor hit in Australia (reaching No. 43).
+An album, Practical Jokers, produced by David Tickle, was released in 1981.
+The band performed a number of songs in the 1982 film Starstruck, which were also featured on the soundtrack album.
+The soundtrack album peaked at No. 13 on the Australian Album charts.